 Photo 12: Use the siding color on casing edges

-Paint the edges of window and door casings the same color as the siding.
+Paint the edges of window and door casings the same color as the siding paint.
 It looks great from the street and will save you tons of time.

 Photo 13: Wipe mistakes while they’re wet